 Entrepreneurship 30 is designed to help learners appreciate and better understand the role of business in our society.
-Through Entrepreneurship 30 and the use of the Junior Achievement Company Program, learners will develop the entrepreneurial skills required to start-up, run, and maintain a business enterprise.
-By organising and operating an actual business enterprise, learners not only learn how businesses function, they also learn about the structure of the Canadian economic system and the benefits it provides.
+Through Entrepreneurship 30, learners will develop the entrepreneurial skills required to start-up, run, and maintain a business enterprise.
+Learners will not only learn how businesses function, they also learn about the structure of the Canadian economic system and the benefits it provides.

 The primary purpose of this course is to promote and nurture a positive attitude and approach to innovation.
 Throughout this course you will be encouraged to find new ways to look at problems, and to examine the process of change and its importance to you, your family, your community, and your world.